 The Most Adorable "Dumpster Diver"

 Sure enough, the pine marten was home and anxious to come out.
 I gathered my group together and we stood quietly by the rear of our snowcoach next to a lodgepole pine tree.
 With cameras in hand, all were hoping to make a photo of this elusive predator - as it loves to eat squirrels and anything else it can overpower.
 Within a minute or two, the unthinkable happened.
-I seldom see pine martens, and most of my tour group had never seen one - except for the nose they just saw of course.
-Indeed, having led more than 100 week long photo tours during winter in Yellowstone, never has any member of my groups get a chance to photograph one.
+I seldom see pine martens, and most members of my tour group had never seen one - except for the nose they just saw of course.
+Indeed, having led more than 100 week long photo tours during winter in Yellowstone, never has any member of my groups had a chance to photograph one.

 The pine marten bolted from the hole in the snow and over to the tree where we were.
 In a moment, it scampered up the tree and calmly perched on a tree branch about ten feet up and looked my group over.
 Naturally, everyone was photographing the pine marten furiously.
 After a few minutes, the marten ran down the tree and posed in the snow briefly, and then bounded right over to me.
 It was too close to photograph, and I did wonder why it came so close, but soon the answer became apparent.
 We happened to be parked adjacent to some dumpsters covered in snow, and while most were locked to keep bears out, one lid was bent.
 The pine marten leaped up on the dumpster and disappeared in the crack made by the lid into the dumpster.